skykosiner/dakin-aircon-golang/README.md

 # want to contcrol.
 If you run aircon conflict it will turn off that aircon so
 # that your aircon turn on.
 You need to make sure to change the ip address of
 # the aircon in the conflict function before Compiling

+# If you need help or forget the commands you can always run
+aircon help
 ```